Data (OrchardCore.Data)¶

 Gets or sets the EnableThreadSafetyChecks option in YesSql, which aids in diagnosing concurrency or race condition issues. |

-For example, you can change the default command-page-size from 500
+For example, you can change the default command-page-size from 500 to 1000 by adding the following code to your startup code.

 services.Configure<YesSqlOptions>(options =>